ucfopen/UDOIT/INSTALL_CANVAS.md

 * Install the application

 ## Create an API Developer Key
-UDOIT requires an API developer key, since all course data is gathered through the Canvas API.
+UDOIT requires an API developer key since all course data is gathered through the Canvas API.

 ### Steps to Create an API Key
 1. Navigate to `Developer Keys` in the root account menu.